 Teachers often have to purchase their own supplies when decorating their classrooms or creating lesson plans.
 Even standard office supplies, like pens and paper, can sometimes come out of a teacher’s personal savings.

 While the U.S. government gives a $250 tax credit to teachers for school supplies they buy, many surpass this amount.
 Recently, 94% of public school educators reported that they dipped into their own funds to pay for class supplies.
 On average, teachers spend $479 out of pocket, with nearly 10% reportedly spending more than $1,000 a year.

-Students struggling to grasp the curriculum, often rely on supplemental materials.
+Students struggling to grasp the curriculum often rely on these supplemental materials, so it is important that educators have adequate funding..
 However, these additional resources are not always subsidized by schools.
 In recognition of the sacrifices and dedication of our teachers, we’ve found 12 grants to help ease the burdens of these costs.

-Meanwhile, more than 150 grants are currently available to teachers and educators.
-Grants can also be found for preschools, elementary schools, high schools and post-secondary education (IHEs).
-While our youth is the future, teachers play an important role in preparing them.
-Continued funding is crucial for the development of students, and resources such as GrantWatch.com, provide listings for current grant funding opportunities.
-As the school holidays end, we look forward to the new term and those going back to school.
+Discover more grants available to teachers at GrantWatch.com.
+Grants are also available for preschools, elementary schools, high schools, and post-secondary education (IHEs).
+As the school holidays end, we look forward to the new term and those going back to school!